Warning over ferry service threat to island life

 Islander Kirsty Macfarlane said it had become harder for people on Coll to get on their ferry even for essential journeys, such as for doctor and dentist appointments.

-She added: "We don't have a bank, a garage, a hairdressers, a church.
+She added: "We don't have a bank, a council office, a garage, a hairdressers, a church.
 We have to go to the mainland for these things.

-"It used to be you just appeared at the purser's office and bought a ticket.
+"It used to be you just appeared at the purser's office, you didn't buy a ticket or anything and just walked on to the ferry.
 Now you really, really have to plan ahead carefully - and even having done that your plans can completely fall apart."

 On the nearby island of Mull, Douglas Wilson of Inverlussa Marine Services said ferry disruption made it tougher for his business, which includes exporting mussels.